kgxsz/devops-101/part-two/README.md

 - the first line defines the format of the file, don't change that date
 - the second line let's us describe what the stack is all about
-- the third line is the meat, it opens up the resources section where we desribe our *stack* of resources
+- the third line is the meat, it opens up the resources section where we describe our *stack* of resources
 - here, we only have one resource, it's a VPC, and we've named it "devops-part-two" in the tags

 There is really thorough [documentation](http://docs.aws.amazon.com/AWSCloudformation/latest/UserGuide/aws-template-resource-type-ref.html) and examples available to help you describe the resources you need in a template file.